jingyany/AirbnbVizTool/README.md

 our target users are the guests of Airbnb who interested in

-1. understanding how  the price per night comes up with different factors
+1.understanding how  the price per night comes up with different factors

-2. comparing prices within different areas on the map
+2.comparing prices within different areas on the map

-3. interacting with our visualization tool to explore more information they want
+3.interacting with our visualization tool to explore more information they want

 ### Computer experience require: